wralex/wralex.github.io/instructions/Editing-With-Pandoc.md

       1. <input type="checkbox" />Press and hold both the **`Windows Key`⊞** along with **`R`** on your keyboard.

-         This will open a **`Run`** dialog box requesting you to type a command into a textbox.
+         📓 _This will open a **`Run`** dialog box requesting you to type a_ _command into a textbox._

       2. <input type="checkbox" />Type **`cmd`**<i title="Copy Text"
          class="fas fa-clipboard" clip-text='cmd'></i> in the textbox and press the `Enter` key.

-         This will open a new command window with a prompt.
+         📓 _This will open a new command window with a prompt._

       3. <input type="checkbox" />Type **`git --version`**<i title="Copy Text"
          class="fas fa-clipboard" clip-text='git --version'></i> at the prompt
          and press the `Enter` key.

-         You should get a response showing the GIT version installed on your workstation.
-If you did not get a version, or you received an error message, please install/re-install the GIT application and complete the above steps.
+         📓 _You should get a response showing the GIT version installed on_ _your workstation.
+If you did not get a version, or you received an_ _error message, please install/re-install the GIT application and_ _complete the above steps._

       4. **Keep the command window open for the next task.**

    2. In the command window type in the below commands **_(replace `[Your Name]` and `[Your Email]` with your information)_**.

-      _If you have closed the command window please do the steps in the_ _previous task to re-open the command window._
+      ❗ _If you have closed the command window please do the steps in the_ _previous task to re-open the command window._

       1. <input type="checkbox" />Set **User Name**